-#8 Updated by Amirhossein Nikfal 12 months ago
+#8 Updated by Amirhossein Nikfal about 1 year ago

 I am mainly a Linux user and I carry out most of my data analyses by NCAR Command Language (NCL), but this is a Windows issue for me.

 I don't have any problem with the NetCDF file format in QGIS 2.18.27.
 But for the newer versions, it shows some errors relevant to gdal, and cannot open the NETCDF file.

-#9 Updated by Saber Razmjooei 12 months ago
+#9 Updated by Saber Razmjooei about 1 year ago

 - Affected QGIS version changed from 3.4.3 to 3.4.4